astropy/astropy/docs/install.rst

 this is because you have a very outdated version of the `setuptools
 <https://pythonhosted.org/setuptools/>`_ package which is used to install
 Python packages.
-Normally Astropy will bootstrap a newer version of setuptools via the network, but setuptools suggests that you first *uninstall* the old version (the ``easy_install -U setuptools`` command).
+Normally Astropy will bootstrap newer version of setuptools via the network, but setuptools suggests that you first *uninstall* the old version (the ``easy_install -U setuptools`` command).

-However, in the likely case that your version of setuptools was installed by an OS system package (on Linux check your package manager like apt or yum for a package called ``python-setuptools`` to be user).
-In this case trying to uninstall with ``easy_install`` and without using ``sudo`` may not work, or may leave your system package in an inconsistent state.
+However, in the likely case that your version of setuptools was installed by an OS system package (on Linux check your package manager like apt or yum for a package called ``python-setuptools``), trying to uninstall with ``easy_install`` and without using ``sudo`` may not work, or may leave your system package in an inconsistent state.

 As the best course of action at this point depends largely on the individual system and how it is configured, if you are not sure yourself what do please